kortirso/yandex_translator/README.md

 config :yandex_translator,
   subscription_key: "Your-Subscription-Key"
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kortirso/open_street_map.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Disclaimer

+Use this package at your own peril and risk.

+## Documentation

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can